astrowonk/shiny_tables/README.md

 This `enhanced_from_dataframe` function creates bootstrap tables with some automatic features like links and conditional formatting.

-* **Automatic Links** It will automatically generate `html.A` wrappers around a column from a __matched column in the same dataframe__.
+* **Automatic Links** It will automatically generate `ui.tags.A` wrappers around a column from a __matched column in the same dataframe__.
 The hyperlink column must match the column_name + a specific suffix.
 In the example to the right, the (hidden) link column is `Company_HREF`, using the default suffix.
 * **Conditional Formatting** Criteria can either be a list of tuples `(match_list,style_dict)` or a `callable` that returns the style dict if the condition is met.
 This allows for more complex condition formatting.
 * **Any Callable can wrap a cell** Pass a callable to the function to customize the content of any column.
 Turn it into a button, link, wrap it in any UII elements you can create in Shiny.